SuperAwesomeLTD/sa-adobeair-sdk-docs/source/04load.rst

 A good place to do this is in the constructor of a class descending from **Sprite** (such as AdobeAIRDemo), where we'll create a **SALoader** object to help us.

-SALoader is a SDK class whose sole role is to load, parse, process and validate ad data by comunicating with the native SDK (either iOS or Android).
+SALoader is a SDK class whose sole role is to load, parse, process and validate ad data by communicating with the native SDK (either iOS or Android).
 You'll usually need just one instance of it.

 .. code-block:: actionscript